 Paper, touchscreen, and audio ballots are available in English and Spanish at all polling places on Election Day and the Government Center Voting Center, beginning 29 days before the election.

 Paper Ballot: Magnifying devices are available at each polling location for voters who may have difficulty reading the ballot.

 Accessible Voting Machine: Each polling place is equipped with a touchscreen voting system that includes an audio mode.
-If a voter requests to vote on the AVC Edge they will be presented with two options:
+If a voter requests to vote on the ICX they will be presented with two options:

 ACCESS TO POLLING PLACES ON ELECTION DAY

 To meet the needs of all Ventura County voters, the department offers a variety of tools, services, and assistive technologies on Election Day.

 On Election Day, “Accessible Entry” signs are posted outside polling places to direct voters towards the accessible entrance to the polling place.

 To confirm whether your polling place has an accessible entrance and voting area, check the back cover of your Voter Information Pamphlet for the international symbol of access, use the Polling Place and Sample Ballot Lookup Tool, or call (805) 654-2664.